karrot-dev/35c3-foodsaving-talk/index.md

 </div>

 ???
+- Normally it goes somewhat like this:
 - Teddy from Germany is a very active foodsaver going to Sweden for her studies
 - She wants to spread the idea of foodsaving in her new city Östersund (50k inhabitants)
-- She holds two info events to gather like-minded people (only 4-6 people show up)
+- She holds two info events to gather like-minded people, where only 4-6 people show up
 - She creates two facebook groups to gather interested people and fellow foodsavers respectively
 - She contacts stores to build up cooperations
 - She contacts us and asks for help setting up a group on Karrot
+- our pickup management tool Tilmann will tell you more about in a second
 - As soon as the cooperations are established the stores and pickups are put up on Karrot and people can sign up there
+- Over the coming months a community forms, more cooperations are built and lots of food is saved
+- In three weeks Teddy will leave Östersund because her study time there is over, but look what she leaves behind:
+- 200 foodsavers in the Karrot group
+- 5 cooperating stores, 2 of which are supermarkets

 ---